NielsRogge/Description2Process/README.md

 ```

 ### Construction of semi-structured description
-Next, one can construct a semi-structured description, which replaces the clauses that contained an activity from the original description (cleaned during the contraction expansion and coreference resolution steps) by their extracted activities, surrounded by \<act> and \</act> tags.
+Next, one can construct a semi-structured description based on the original description, cleaned during the contraction expansion and coreference resolution steps.
+This step replaces the clauses that contained an activity (obtained in the activity recognition step) by their extracted activities (obtained in the activity extraction step), surrounded by \<act> and \</act> tags.
 This can be done as follows:
 ```
 structured_description = d2p.structured_description.get_structured_description(description, extracted_activities_df)
 print(structured_description)